Daniel Baldwin: Acting

 Baldwin's acting debut was in the television film Too Good to Be True in 1988, which he followed with roles in the films Born on the Fourth of July (1989), Harley Davidson and the Marlboro Man (1991) and Hero (1992).
 He returned to television in 1990 for the short-lived sitcom Sydney, which starred Valerie Bertinelli.

 In 1993, Baldwin was cast in the Baltimore-based cop show Homicide: Life on the Street.
 Although he received good reviews, he left in 1995 after three seasons, and his character was later killed off.
 He returned to TV movies such as Attack of the 50 Ft.
 Woman, Family of Cops, and Twisted Desire, as well as the 1996 feature films Mulholland Falls and Trees Lounge.

 In 1998, Baldwin was set to film the romantic comedy It Had to Be You, but was replaced by Michael Rispoli after being arrested for cocaine possession.
 John Carpenter's Vampires was released during his subsequent stint in rehab.

 Baldwin was cast as Menelaus in the BBC One show Kings and Pharaohs for Series 1, featuring Christopher Eccleston, Michael Rooker and John Hurt.

 Baldwin returned to appearances in various TV series episodes, including The Sopranos; and TV and direct-to-video movies, including reprising his role as Beau Felton in Homicide: The Movie in 2000.
 Baldwin then starred in TV movies such as Anonymous Rex (2004) and Our Fathers (2005) and small-budget films including Sidekick (2005) and Moola (2006).

 In 2008, Baldwin signed on to play Julius Krug in the Award Winning HBO film based on the 1975 documentary Grey Gardens.
 That same year, he made appearances on truTV's The Smoking Gun Presents: World's Dumbest... as a frequent commentator.
 He also appeared as a supporting cast member in indie director Akihiro Kitamura's sophomore film, I'll Be There With You.

 Baldwin was featured in UniGlobe Entertainment's breast cancer docu-drama titled 1 a Minute in 2010.
 The documentary was made by actress Namrata Singh Gujral and featured breast cancer survivors Olivia Newton-John, Diahann Carroll, Melissa Etheridge, Namrata Singh Gujral, Mumtaz and Jaclyn Smith, as well as Priya Dutt and Baldwin's brother William.
 The film also starred Bárbara Mori, Lisa Ray, Deepak Chopra and Morgan Brittany.

-2014 saw Baldwin win Best Supporting Actor at the Madrid International Film Festival for his role in the award-winning feature film Helen Alone.
+In 2014, Baldwin won Best Supporting Actor at the Madrid International Film Festival for his role in the award-winning feature film Helen Alone.

+In 2024, Baldwin filmed The Caretaker, a film directed by Fady Jeanbart, which is scheduled for release in 2025.
+The movie stars Quinton Jackson, Robert Bronzi, and Avaryana Rose.